project-wildfyre/uk-testcore-r4/source/pages/guidance.md

 ### Summary

-This is the initial FHIR R4 Demo Core Implementation Guide, Version 1.0.0.
+FHIR R4 Core Demo Implementation Guide, Version 1.0.0.

 **Important:**

+This initial specification is:

+- **for demonstration purposes only**
-This specification is intended to demonstrate a proposed approach to generating a UK Core specification, using the <a href="https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation" target="_blank">HL7 IG Publisher tool</a>.
+- intended to demonstrate a proposed approach to generating a UK Core specification, using the <a href="https://wiki.hl7.org/index.php?title=IG_Publisher_Documentation" target="_blank">HL7 IG Publisher tool</a>

-It is an initial specification **for demonstration purposes only**.

-This specification is in the **Discovery** stage based on <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">GDS agile delivery</a>.
+- in the **Discovery** stage based on <a href="https://www.gov.uk/service-manual/agile-delivery" target="_blank">GDS agile delivery</a>.

 The approach documented here is currently being evaluated and discussed with parties who are actively involved NHS Digital programmes.